flashset/redux-persist-store/README.md

 ### 2 Easy Steps

-### 1. Initiating persistState to the redux store. by default storage will considered as sessionStorage
+### 1. Initiating persistState to the redux store.
+By default sessionStorage will be considered for storage.

 ```js
 import { createStore as reduxCreateStore, applyMiddleware } from "redux";